alexaac/map-challenges/earthnotflat/README.md

 Testing various projections.

-Country parts are coloured by 6 hour time zone.
+Country parts are colored by groups of 6 time zones.

 ### Data sources